isabella232/livefyre.en/help/implementation/c-app-integrations/c-sidenotes-integration/r-adding-sidenotes-to-a-page.md

 ## Anchor IDs {#section_rsb_rsv_sy}

-Anchors on the page are identified using a “data-lf-anchor-id”.
+Anchors on the page are identified using a `data-lf-anchor-id`.

-To set the ID for an anchor yourself, add the attribute “data-lf-custom-anchor-id” to the element that you would like to map to an anchor.
+To set the ID for an anchor yourself, add the attribute `data-lf-custom-anchor-id` to the element that you would like to map to an anchor.
 This is helpful in cases where the auto-detection of anchors would fail.

 For example, if you plan to use a different URL for the desktop and mobile versions of an image, two different URLs might be mapped to different anchors.
-If, instead, your HTML supplies a “data-lf-custom-anchor-id” that is the same on both mobile and desktop, then the image element will be treated as a single anchor.
+If, instead, your HTML supplies a `data-lf-custom-anchor-id` that is the same on both mobile and desktop, then the image element will be treated as a single anchor.

-Anchors have a type that is determined dynamically, but can also be explicitly set using the “data-lf-custom-anchor-type” attribute.
+Anchors have a type that is determined dynamically, but can also be explicitly set using the `data-lf-custom-anchor-type` attribute.

 >[!NOTE]
 >